aki-3229-72dpi-3200x0

 More info

-A true superstar in Mexico, Leonora Carrington remains far too unknown in France.
-And for the first time, a retrospective is fully dedicated to this major figure of surrealism.
-Room by room, the Luxembourg Museum immerses us in her fascinating and mysterious world.
-A unique body of work that addresses resolutely modern themes, like migration, motherhood, and even religion.
-An outer and inner journey, showcasing powerful female characters.
+Leonora Carrington is a true superstar in Mexico, yet she remains rather unknown in France.
+For the first time, a retrospective is fully dedicated to this key figure of surrealism.
+As we move from room to room, the Musée du Luxembourg immerses us in her fascinating and mysterious world.
+Her unique work explores resolutely modern themes like migration, motherhood, and even religion.
+It’s an outward and inward journey that features powerful female characters.

-and some fantastic creatures that will leave absolutely no one indifferent.
+g> and some fantastic creatures, that will leave absolutely no one indifferent.

 Leonora Carrington